thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 use of a Gmail or Google Apps for Domains account.
 This preparation step only needs to be done once per Google Account and once complete can be used with multiple Tilts, TiltBridges, and beer logs.

 #.
-Open the `TiltBridge Master Sheet <https://docs.google.com/spreadsheets/d/1yyqzjzJ7M0LxvQuV-1U7GbdZ_w_vOXV1AR5nivVNVYI/>`_ on Google Sheets.
+Open the `Tilt Cloud App for TiltBridge <https://docs.google.com/spreadsheets/d/1IBzUfs7zw_eNfaTvBTGT3Lhivy1DRLcQeS_vssGY4jg/>`_ on Google Sheets.
 If prompted to login, log into your Gmail or Google Apps for Domains account.
 #.
 As prompted, go to the ``File`` Menu, and select ``Make a Copy``
 #.
 Enter a name for this sheet (it will be the master sheet to coordinate all your beer logs) and click ``OK``
 #.
 The copy you just made will open in a new window.
 Go to the ``Tools`` menu and select ``Script Editor``